5 Mistakes to avoid when coming to Slovenia

 Further more, when we visited Postojna Cave few months ago, our guide told us that people have been taking selfies while on a small electric train.
 Not advised.
 Why?
 While lifting your arm, you can easily hit the wall and – your phone is lost forever.

-Not booking your Slovenian holidays for longer can be one of the biggest mistakes to begin with!
+But not booking your Slovenian holidays can be the biggest mistake you can make to begin with!